eigenfoo/otto-othello/README.md

 ### Save Files
   - There is the option to load a saved board at the start of a game.
   - The first 8 rows of the save file represent the state of the board.
-    - _Spacing is important_: each line must begin with a space, each number must be separated by a single space, and there must not be any trailing spaces.
+    - _Spacing is important_: each line must not begin with a space, but each number must be separated by a single space, and there must not be any trailing spaces.
   - 0, 1, and 2 represent an emtpy square, a black disc, and a white disc, respectively.
-  - The numbers in the final two rows represent whose turn it is (black or white), and the time limit (for any turn played by the computer).
+  - The numbers in the final two rows represent whose turn it is (1 for black or 2 for white), and the time limit (for any turn played by the computer).
   - Several example board text files are included under the `test/` directory.

 ### AI Algorithm